Abdo-Nady/Blog-Hub/README.md

 It features a clean and responsive interface, dynamic context-driven templates, and essential pages like Home, Posts, About, and Contact.

 ---
+## 🚧 Under Construction

+This project is still a work in progress.
+New features, improvements, and fixes are being added regularly.

+---

 ## 🚀 Features